The reputation of Saint Mary's College and its programs depends on a collective commitment to academic integrity and responsible research practices.

 What do I do if I suspect academic dishonesty?

-- If you suspect academic dishonesty and are a first-time reporting faculty, then please contact the GPAHC Coordinator, Monica Mendenhall, for a confidential conversation for guidance and support.
+- If you suspect academic dishonesty and are a first-time reporting faculty, then please contact the Academic Honor Council Coordinator, Monica Mendenhall, for a confidential conversation for guidance and support (ext.
+4080).

 How do I move forward from there?

-- If you still suspect academic dishonesty, obtain a copy of the Student Contract Agreement and then investigate the matter and discuss it with the student(s) involved.
+- If you still suspect academic dishonesty, investigate the matter and discuss it with the student(s) involved.

 - If the student denies responsibility and you are persuaded that there was no academic misconduct, then the matter ends.

 - If the student admits the violation, then you may agree to no-contest resolution that results in the standard sanction (the "XF" grade).
 Both parties must agree that a violation occurred and that the "XF" is an appropriate sanction.
-Contact the Coordinator of the Academic Honor Council (AHC) in the Office of Academic Affairs.
-The Coordinator will meet with the student(s) to witness the agreement and to assist you in discussing the importance of the academic honor code.
+Contact the Coordinator, who will then meet with the student(s) to witness the agreement and to assist you in discussing the importance of the academic honor code.

-- If the student denies the misconduct but you retain your suspicion, or if both parties do not agree to the "XF" sanction, then you should refer the matter to the AHC using the attached forms, including a signed copy of the Student Contrac Agreement.
-Attach a brief written narrative of what led you to make this report and enclose the originals or copies of any relevant documents (i.e., exams, papers or the course syllabus).
-Retain either the originals or copies of documents sent to the AHC in a secure location.
+- If the student denies the misconduct but you retain your suspicion, or if both parties do not agree to the "XF" sanction, then you should refer the matter to the AHC by submitting the online form, original relevant documents (i.e., exams, papers), and the course syllabus.
+Retain copies of documents sent to the AHC in a secure location.

 What happens in the Academic Honor Review Process?

-- The student(s) being reported will meet individually with the coordinator to assist them as they navigate through the reporting process.
-If the student requests a fair and unbaised review board to review the report, the coordinator schedules a GPAHC Review Board meeting.
-The GPAHC Review Board (consisting of 3 students and 2 faculty) will review the facts of the matter in the presence of the reporting professor and reported student(s), engage in a thorough deliberation to decide whether or not a violation more than likely occured, and decide the sanctioning.
+- The student(s) being reported will meet individually with the coordinator to receive counseling on the reporting process.
+If the student requests a fair and unbaised panel to review the report, the coordinator schedules a confidential AHC Honor Review Board hearing.
+The AHC Honor Review Board consists of 3 students and 2 faculty who will review the facts of the matter in the presence of the reporting professor and reported student(s), engage in a thorough deliberation to decide whether or not a violation more than likely occured, and decide the sanctioning.

 What will the penalty be?